Mulwor/Interview/React/RSSReact.md

 #### Lifecycle and State

 <details>
-<summary> What is the difference between props and state? </summary>
+<summary>15.
+What is the difference between props and state? </summary>

 </details>

 <details>
-<summary> How does state in a class component differ from state in a functional component? </summary>
+<summary>16.
+How does state in a class component differ from state in a functional component? </summary>

 </details>

 <details>
-<summary> What is the component lifecycle?  </summary>
+<summary>17.
+What is the component lifecycle?  </summary>

 </details>

 <details>
-<summary> How do you update lifecycle in function components? </summary>
+<summary>18.
+How do you update lifecycle in function components? </summary>

 </details>